 Become a Physician Assistant

 Physician assistants are considered physician extenders.
 They can provide many of the same services a physician can but must work under supervision.
-In most states physician assistants can prescribe medications, assist with surgery, and make diagnoses as well as many other duties.
+In most states, physician assistants can prescribe medications, assist with surgery, and make diagnoses, among many other duties.

 Become a Pathologists’ Assistant

-In many morgues and pathology laboratories, the bulk of the work is performed by pathologists’ assistants.
-They can collect samples, analyze tissue, perform post mortem exams, and write detailed reports.
-However, all work they person is under the supervision of a pathologist.
+In many morgues and pathology laboratories, pathologists’ assistants perform the bulk of the work.
+They can collect samples, analyze tissue, perform postmortem exams, and write detailed reports.
+However, all work is under the supervision of a pathologist.

-• Typical Education: Master of science in pathologists’ assistant (PathA)
+- Typical Education: Master’s of science in pathologists’ assistant (PathA)

 Become a Nurse Practitioner

 Nurse practitioners are registered nurses who have completed additional schooling to provide more advanced medical care.
 In many states, nurse practitioners can prescribe medications and care for patients independently, while in others, they must work under the supervision of a physician.
-Nurse practitioners provide a wide variety of care, including primary care, midwifery, anesthesia, and even surgery.
+Nurse practitioners provide various care, including primary care, midwifery, anesthesia, and even surgery.

 Kimmy Gustafson